Lesser Peachtree Borer, Synanthedon pictipes

 Injury

 Lesser peachtree borer infestations tend to be severe in older orchards with prior Cytospora canker infections, winter injury, or other wounds caused by pruning or machinery.
-Gum exuded from wounds oxidizes over time, giving older wounds a darker color.
-Larvae feed and enlarge underneath the bark, which causes girdling of the trunk or limb.
+Larvae are very active and tend to feed near the edges of such wounds.
+The gum exuded from wounds oxidizes over time, giving older wounds a darker color.
+Young larvae are sometimes found trapped inside freshly exuded gum.
+The larvae feed and develop underneath the bark, which causes girdling of the trunk or limb and can lead to the early decline of orchards.
 Production of injured limbs decreases, and when fruits are produced the weakened limbs may break under the weight.
+As the larvae feed and develop, they produce excrement (frass) that becomes trapped in gum.
 It is important to note that wounds exuding clear gum without particles of wood are not due to feeding of peachtree borer.
+Pupal skins often protrude from the exit holes produced by emerging adults at infested sites.

 Monitoring